-However, ThemeForest comes equipped with a number of features to help you find your perfect theme.
+However, ThemeForest comes equipped with a number of features to help you to find your perfect theme.

 For a start, ThemeForest supports a useful search function, allowing you to find themes based on your preferred keywords.
-Themes are also split across 14 top-level categories (corporate themes, blogging themes, eCommerce themes, etc), which should help you find something suitable.
+Themes are also split across 16 top-level categories (corporate themes, blogging themes, eCommerce themes, and so on), which should help you to find something suitable.

 After you’ve performed your initial search (or category selection), ThemeForest will return a long list of relevant themes.
-To help you narrow your search further, you’ll be able to sort these based on six criteria from an almost-hidden drop-down menu located directly above the returned list:
+To help you to narrow your search further, you’ll be able to sort these based on five criteria listed above the search results:

 - Best sellers